 The Mother at Inger Munch’s Pier

 At the age of five, Edvard Munch lost his mother Laura.
-In June, the artist's spirit gets a new companion in the nine-meter-high sculpture The Mother.
+In June 2022, the artist's spirit got a new companion in the nine-meter-high sculpture The Mother by Tracey Emin.

 Just south of MUNCH is a new developed area on piles in the sea, which has been named Inger Munch's pier.
 A flower meadow based on seeds collected in the inner Oslofjord has been laid out here, and in June 2022, The Mother – a nine metre tall bronze sculpture – will also find its place amongst the flowers.